mark-kubacki/http.upload/README.md

    The suffix will be started by `_` and placed before any extension.
    For example, `image.png` will be written as `image_a107xm.png` with configuration value *6*.
    (The default is 0 for off.)
+ * **promise_download_from** is a string that represents a *URI reference*, such as a path.
+   It will be used to indicate where the successfully uploaded file can be downloaded, by adding HTTP header `Location` to applicable responses.
+   It is construed by swapping *upload path* with *promise_download_from*.
+   You will most probably want to set this to the *upload path*.
+   Use this with **random_suffix_len**.
+   The default value is "", and no HTTP headers `Location` will be sent.

 Unless you have decided to use a different authentication and/or authorization plugin: